mkhaled87/pFaces-OmegaThreads/README.md

 #### OWL Library

 OWL library is used to construct a parity Automaton from the input LTL specifications. if you are using Linux or MacOs, we automated the installation of OWL using the a script.
-Run the following command to install OWL and its requirements (mainly a JDK supporting Java 11 and GraalVM):
+Run the following command to install OWL and its requirements (mainly GraalVM 20.1):

 ``` bash
 $ sh kernel-driver/lib/ltl2dpa/install-owl.sh